 Fishing for Crayfish

 When: Fishing is prohibited during the winter months to protect the population's reproductive capacity.
 Females normally carry eggs from late fall to the spring.
-Check the Fishing Regulation Pamphlet for current season dates.
+Crayfish season is the 1st Monday in May through October 31, statewide.
+Check the Fishing Regulation Pamphlet for more information on seasons.

 Where: All waters of the state.
 Crayfish are found in lakes, streams and rivers.